UWPCE-PythonCert/SystemDevelopment/slides_sources/source/advanced_oo.rst

 ====================

-Pulling methoda from more than one class
+Pulling methods from more than one class

 multiple inheritance